 Why use Ecogrease?
 Grease is for bearings, but mainly parts which don't move much.
 For example, a quick release pin or thread on a seat post.
 Pedal threads, pivots and seat post shafts also require grease.

 How to use Ecogrease The first formula of Ecogrease was a little thinner, but its now thicker and more durable.
-We therefore recommend taking the whole cap off to squeeze it out.
+We therefore recommend taking the whole cap off to squeeze it out if you have the bottle version.

 Ecogrease is used on the assembly line of a couple of bike companies now, for a healthy workforce.
 And is now Grease gun compatible.